aws-john/sagemaker-churn/README.md

 # **Predicting Customer Churn with Amazon SageMaker**
---
-This lab has been adapted from an [AWS blog post](https://aws.amazon.com/blogs/ai/predicting-customer-churn-with-amazon-machine-learning/).

 This lab is provided as part of the [AWS Innovate Online Conference](https://aws.amazon.com/events/aws-innovate/machine-learning/).
+It has been adapted from an [AWS blog post](https://aws.amazon.com/blogs/ai/predicting-customer-churn-with-amazon-machine-learning/).

 ℹ️ You will run this lab in your own AWS account.
 Please follow directions at the end of the lab to remove resources to minimize costs.